SSWConsulting/SSW.Rules.Content/rules/backlog-police-line/rule.md

 ---
+seoDescription: "Focus on your MVP by using a Police Line in your backlog to prioritize essential features."
 type: rule
 title: Do you use a Police Line in your backlog to help focus you on your MVP (Minimum Viable Product)?